schalkneethling/150days-of-html/content/book/day030/_index.md

 5. It now looks for its child `img` element.
 6. It then replaces the `src` attribute value with the value from the `source` element that matched the environment.
 Seeing that we also specified width and height, it also copies over those values and renders the `img` element.
 And walla! 🎉 😀

 That then covers the majority of the most important aspects of these elements.
 We will encounter the `source` element again when we look at the `video` and `audio` elements.
-Tomorrow we wil dig into the `img` element and **oh boy**, hold on to your hats, folks 😀
+In the next chapter we wil dig into the `img` element and **oh boy**, hold on to your hats, folks 😀

 ### Related reading